digital-work-lab/theses/docs/writing/structure_and_contents.md

 By so doing, the author clarifies to what extent the research study has presented a solution or improvement to the examined problem space.

 **Declarations**

+Do not forget that thelast page of your thesis hast to be the statutory declaration ("Eidestattliche Erklärung") of the examinaion office.
+This declaration is printed on your topic confirmation.

 This section may contain an "Availability of data, materials, and code" statement (e.g., linking to a GitHub repository or a digital appendix), as well as acknowledgements.
 Students should refer to the [guideline for the use of digital tools](docs/digital_tools.html) for further information.